Listen to This Article:

 One of the most important items on the list is a quality set of knives.
 There is no need to purchase a wide variety of tools.
 Most tasks can be accomplished well with just a chef’s knife, paring knife, and serrated knife.
 You’ll also need a cutting board for a chopping surface.

 For the actual cooking, you’ll need a couple of pots and pans.
 Stainless steel cookware is good for almost all purposes.
-Start with a simple set: a stock pot, sauté pan, skillet, and saucepan.
-You may also want a nonstick pan for eggs and delicate seafood.
-And you’ll want sheet pans for roasting or baking.
+Start with a simple set: a stock pot, sauté pan, and saucepan.
+You’ll also want sheet pans for roasting and baking.
+You may want a nonstick pan for eggs and delicate seafood, but take care to avoid high-heat cooking and metal utensils in your non-stick pans, as even minor scratches can ruin their non-stick abilities.

 Other items that you may need include:

-You may also need some storage for leftovers.
-As you progress, you may build your kitchen toolkit with specialty items like a sous vide, pressure cooker, or immersion blender.
+You may also need some storage containers for leftovers.
+As you progress, you may build your kitchen toolkit with specialty items like an immersion circulator used in sous vide cooking, a pressure cooker, or an immersion blender.
 But you can start making simple recipes with just the basics!

 Stock Up on Basic Ingredients